HCAWN/kinetad/README.md

 These three strings are combined with the user's password run through SHA-512 to decrypt the journal messages.
 The TAG acts as a checksum and will inform the decryption process if the message has been altered and not output anything.

 The raw text sent to the server for encryption may also be run through a client-side JS implementation of AES-256-GCM.
 This is a further privacy option for the user as the host could otherwise save the parsed password and use it to decrypt the sever side encrypted data.
-With client-side encryption, the pass phrase never leaves the client's browser and hence data cannot be decrypted by anybody other than that who created it.
+With client-side encryption, the passphrase never leaves the client's browser and hence data cannot be decrypted by anybody other than that who created it.

 ## Features
 Online journals have great features over normal ones, Kinetad builds on these: